Skip to main content

 Here’s what you need to know about Opera and Popcorn

-• The course includes 7 90-minute lectures covering the seven scheduled HD MET opera simulcasts, plus, an introductory bonus lecture: Opera 101: Getting Started
+• The course includes 6 90-minute lectures covering the seven scheduled HD MET opera simulcasts

 • My live presentations will take place online on Sundays, from 7 – 8:30 PM Eastern (with a 5-minute Intermission)